centreon/centreon-documentation/en/upgrade/centreon-ha/upgrade-from-20.04.md

 > - https://mariadb.com/kb/en/upgrading-from-mariadb-103-to-mariadb-104/#how-to-upgrade
 > - https://mariadb.com/kb/en/upgrading-from-mariadb-104-to-mariadb-105/#how-to-upgrade

-> **WARNING** the following commands must be executed firstly on the master database node.
-Once the master database node is in 10.5, you can upgrade the slave database node.
+> **WARNING** the following commands must be executed firstly on the active database node.
+Once the active database node is in 10.5, you can upgrade the passive database node.

 #### Upgrade from 10.3 to 10.4